Guatemala syphilis experiments: Thomas Parran

-Dr. John F. Mahoney
+John F. Mahoney

-Prior to his involvement in the Guatemalan syphilis experiment, Mahoney graduated from The University of Pittsburgh medical school in 1914.
+Prior to his involvement in the Guatemalan syphilis experiment, Mahoney graduated from the University of Pittsburgh medical school in 1914.
 By 1918 he was the Assistant Surgeon at the United States Public Health Service.
-In 1929, Dr. Mahoney worked as the director of the Venereal Disease Research Lab in Staten Island, where the Terre Haute experiments began in 1943, and where Cutler first assisted him.
+In 1929, Mahoney worked as the director of the Venereal Disease Research Lab in Staten Island, where the Terre Haute experiments began in 1943, and where Cutler first assisted him.

-After stopping the Terre Haute experiments for lack of accurate infection of subjects with gonorrhea, Dr. Mahoney moved on to study the effects of penicillin on syphilis.
+After stopping the Terre Haute experiments for lack of accurate infection of subjects with gonorrhea, Mahoney moved on to study the effects of penicillin on syphilis.
 His research found huge success for penicillin treatments and the US army embraced it in STD prescription.
 Although this seemed promising, Mahoney and his collaborators questioned the long term prospects for eliminating the disease altogether in individuals.

 Mahoney, Cutler, Parran, and other researchers felt that a smaller, more controlled group of individuals to study would be more helpful in finding this cure.
 This led to the use of citizens in Guatemala as subjects.
 Mahoney was a member of the syphilis study section that approved the Guatemala research Grant.
 During the Guatemala syphilis study, Mahoney was the primary supervisor of the experiments, receiving Cutler's reports on the experiments.
 In 1946, while the syphilis study was ongoing, John Mahoney was awarded the Lasker award for discovering penicillin as a cure for syphilis.

 After completion of the Guatemala syphilis study, John F. Mahoney became the chairman of the World Health Organization in 1948.
 In 1950 he became Commissioner of the New York City Department of Health, where he worked until his death in 1957.